 The Mitigating Circumstances policy works in conjunction with disability support.
-Some students who have disability support via the University Disability Advisory and Support Service (DASS) will have a support plan which includes 'one-week automatic extensions' and if this is the case, students do not need to apply for an Extension or Mitigating Circumstances unless more than one week is required.
-Further guidance for DASS-registered students on 'automatic extensions' can be found on the University website: http://documents.manchester.ac.uk/display.aspx?DocID=37272.
+Some students who have disability support via the University Disability Advisory and Support Service (DASS) will have a support plan which includes 'one-week automatic extensions' and if this is the case, students do not need to apply for an website: http://documents.manchester.ac.uk/display.aspx?DocID=37272.
 Students with disability support may also submit a Mitigating Circumstances application if, for example, there are further complicating factors not relating to their disability.